wobkenh/simplematcomponents/projects/simplemattable/readme.md

 If any cell (excluding the header cell) is clicked, the function onClick will be executed.
 On hover, the background of clickable cells will turn into a half-transparent gray and the cursor will become a pointer.
 This can be used for example if you have an overview table and want to display details on click.
-To make it easier for the user to undestand that a cell is clickable, it is recommended that you add an appropriate icon.
+To make it easier for the user to understand that a cell is clickable, it is recommended that you add an appropriate icon.
+If the button property is set, onClick does not change the hover background color.
+Also, not the whole cell, but only the button will be clickable.
+- button (11th parameter or .withButton()): Can be either `ButtonType.BASIC` (mat-button), `ButtonType.RAISED` (mat-raised-button) or `ButtonType.ICON` (mat-icon-button).
+The button will use the text and icon (or only the icon in case of `ButtonType.ICON`) that would normally be displayed directly in the cell.
+If specified, the onClick function will be executed on a click event.
+- buttonColor (12th parameter or .withButtonColor()): If the button type is set, buttonColor allows you to change the button color.
+Can be either `'primary'`, `'warn'` or `'accent'`.
+If you leave the button color empty, the standard white/transparent background (depending on button type) will be used.

 ## Contributing